super7ramp/faulty/README.md

 * More bugs.
 Ideas: Slowdown, Null result.
 Difficulty: Easy/Medium.
 * Provide a way to let user create new bugs/extend existing ones.
 Difficulty: Hard.
 * Create a gradle plugin to allow magic configuration of the agent (like jacoco agent): In progress.
-Difficulty: Harder than I thought.
 * Make dependency on ASM utils optional (it's just for debug printing).

 ### Correctness